Rock County Court Records

 Searching Probate Records

-Probate case information is available through the WCCA system.
-Users can search by the decedent’s name or case number to find basic case details, including the personal representative, attorney of record, and key filing dates.
+Probate case information is available through WCCA.
+Search by the decedent's name or case number to find basic case details, including the personal representative, attorney of record, and key filing dates.
+For copies of wills, inventories, accountings, or final orders, contact the Register in Probate directly.
+Certified copies of probate documents carry the standard certification fee.

 Probate Procedures in Wisconsin